McLaren driver Oscar Piastri wins F1's Saudi Arabian Grand Prix to take overall lead

-JEDDAH, Saudi Arabia (AP) — Oscar Piastri went top of the Formula 1 standings with victory at the Saudi Arabian Grand Prix on Sunday.
+JEDDAH, Saudi Arabia (AP) — Oscar Piastri has shown he has the pace to fight for the Formula 1 title.
+In winning the Saudi Arabian Grand Prix on Sunday, he showed he can win an argument, too.

-Piastri started second alongside Max Verstappen and took the lead after Verstappen had to serve a five-second penalty.
+For the first time this season, a penalty played a key role in deciding a race win as Piastri went top of the standings with his victory.

+Piastri's two earlier wins this season had been dominant drives from pole position.
+This time he had to get past four-time champion Max Verstappen.

-Verstappen was penalized for driving off the track when battling for the lead with Piastri at the very first corner.
-Piastri argued he had got in front of Verstappen on the inside of the corner.
+Verstappen started on pole but went off the track when battling for the lead with Piastri at the very first corner.
+He stayed in front but got a five-second penalty.
+Piastri argued he had got in front of Verstappen on the inside of the corner and deserved the place.

 “Once I got on the inside, I wasn’t coming out of turn one in second," Piastri said.